Search String

 Lotus Esprit Turbo Challenge Amiga 1990

 Magnetic Fields released Lotus Esprit Turbo Challenge for ST/Amiga in 1990.
-The original version of Lotus is famous for its smooth framerates, accurate controls and split-screen 2-player option.
+The original version of Lotus is famous for its smooth framerates, accurate controls and split-screen 2-player mode.

 Lotus was distributed on 1x 3.5" 880kB diskette.
 It was not hard disk drive-installable.